 And if not, at least when it comes time for finals or your exam later on in the semester, you’ll be able to refer back to what was bothering you before.

-19. Take practice tests to see what questions are asked on your final exam.
+19. Take practice tests to see what questions your final exam asks.

-You can never be too prepared, which is why it’s important to take practice tests during the semester to get an idea of what type of questions are asked on finals or exams for other classes.
+You can never be too prepared, so taking practice tests during the semester is essential to understand what questions are asked on finals or exams for other classes.

-Plus, these practice tests will help you determine how much studying you need to do before test day!
+These practice tests will help you determine how much studying you need before test day!

 20. Get enough sleep the night before finals/your exam.